Play to Win

 • Who’s working on what

 Information-sharing mechanism.
-Client teams often will put in place a way to share updates or questions about the client.
-This could range from a simple group email list to a page and dashboard on the firm’s intranet.
+Client teams often will put in place a way to share updates or questions about the client, from simple group emails to collaborative platforms like Microsoft Teams or Slack for real-time questions.
+Project management tools like Asana or Trello can be used to track team-related tasks.

-Client involvement.
+Client transparency.
 Do you tell the client about the team?
 In some cases, a “team” may connote “expensive” to a client, so perhaps not.
 In most cases, however, the client appreciates the effort to organize around the company and its needs.
-Some firms will share an “org chart” of the team so the client has a tangible document to reference.
-Some firms will have the client come to team meetings occasionally to talk about their business or industry.
+Some firms share an “org chart” of the team so the client has a tangible document to reference.
+Some firms invite the client to team meetings occasionally to talk about their business or industry.

 If you are the primary-relationship attorney for an important firm client — or a client that is important to you — you should adopt at least some of the protocols of a formal client team.
-Even if you only have a three-person team, the organization that causes you to communicate and create a plan for the relationship will result in benefits for both you and your client.
+Even a three-person team benefits from the organization and communication required to create a plan for the relationship.

 share TWEET PIN IT share share